Skip to main content

 Faculty

-Faculty will be selected from the Marriott School’s Accounting, Marketing and Supply Chain departments.
+Faculty will be selected from the Marriott School’s Accounting and Marketing & Global Supply Chain departments.
 Each faculty member is uniquely qualified to teach the offered classes on this program as well as inject international business acumen as part of the total experience.

 The Global Business Center